SGMOModeling/c2vsimfg-leaflet/README.md

 python3 -m http.server
 ```

-4. Open webbrowser and go to http://localhost:<PORT>
+4. Open webbrowser and go to http://localhost:"PORT"
-   the <PORT> will be noted when the webserver is started
+   the "PORT" will be noted when the webserver is started